Henderson Motorsports: Drivers

+Car No. 75 results

 Car No. 77 history

 The second 1992 Bristol race would see the introduction of the No. 77.
 It was run by Rick Wilson, a former full-time driver in the No. 75.
-He would race with and beat the main No. 75, piloted then by Butch Miller, finishing 6th to his 10th.
+He would race with and beat the main No. 75, piloted then by Butch Miller, finishing sixth to his tenth.
 The number would return almost four years later to the day to be run by Brad Teague.
 Unlike four years prior, this entry would be the only Henderson entry in the race, as the No. 75 had failed to qualify.
-After starting on the front row, he would finish 19th.
+After starting on the front row, he would finish nineteenth.